Sinha-at/Results_Analysis/README.md

 # Results_Analysis
 ## _Test your conversational search system and analyze the results_

 Results_Analysis is a package that allows users to:

 - Interpret the results of a data file
 - Compare the results of two files

+This package is based on a reasearch paper written by Abhishek Kaushik: https://arxiv.org/pdf/2104.03940.pdf if you are using the package please give credits to this reasearch paper.

 ## Libraries used